Actipro/WPF-Controls/Documentation/topics/licensing.md

 When using this licensing option, do NOT include any Actipro entries in your application's *licenses.licx* file.

 > [!NOTE]
 > It is important to protect your licensee and license key combination from decompilers.
-We highly recommend using some form of string encryption on the "licensee" and "licenseKey" values passed into the `ActiproLicenseManager.RegisterLicense` method.
+We highly recommend using some form of string encryption on the `licensee` and `licenseKey` values passed into the `ActiproLicenseManager.RegisterLicense` method.
 Many obfuscators include string encryption as an option, or you can use other custom logic to scramble/descramble the strings.

 ## Licensing Via a Licenses.licx File